 Umbraco 8: Content Apps

 I’ve told you about the new smooth workflows thanks to Infinite Editing.
 I’ve told you about the new way to handle multilingual content directly in Umbraco.
-Now, it’s time to introduce you to a new customisable companion that will give your editors useful insights, tips and checklists in Umbraco and thus, help you create better content.
+Now, it’s time to introduce you to a new customisable companion that will give your marketers and editors useful insights, tips and checklists in Umbraco and thus, help you create better content.

 Umbraco 8 is the first new major version launched of Umbraco CMS in five years so we used this opportunity to reiterate what’s most important for any Content Management System: The content! - it’s even in the name 😉 So how can we strengthen the focus on content in Umbraco 8?
 How can we make sure it’s not only about managing content but increasingly about bringing great content to life and ensure its success with the audience?